Welcome to Contra Dancing! We hope you will find our dances are fun, friendly and inclusive.

 - Bring a water bottle.
 We provide cups for water, but by remembering your own container you help us to be green.

 - We strive to make our dances comfortable, safe and welcoming to everyone.
 If your experience was contrary to this, please let the dance manager know, or put a comment in the suggestion box.
 We want to know how to make our dances enjoyable for everyone.
-Here is a copy of our code of conduct, we hope you’ll check it out.
+Here is our code of conduct and our dance etiquette, we hope you’ll check them out.